tdhock/tdhock.github.io/_posts/2023-04-07-ubuntu-old-mac.md

 * `bcmwl-kernel-source_6.30.223.271+bdcom-0ubuntu8_amd64.deb`

 (the machine will boot with the others but without these two, no wi-fi)

-Now apt complains about being broken, how to fix?

 [Launchpad](https://launchpad.net/ubuntu/+source/linux-meta)
 linux-meta package page says that there should be a version 25